Crestron/CH5ShellUtilitiesCli/src/cli/export-project/README.md

 ```

-### Change Configuration Parameters
+### Notes

-All configuration parameters are available in the config.json file located at `./ch5-shell-utilities-cli/src/cli/export-project/files/config.json`.

-Parameters for "export" are
-- "ignoreFilesFolders": Indicates all the files / folders that must not be included in the zip file.
-- "zipFileDestinationPath": "./dist/", - This is the path where the zip file will be created.
-Ensure that it starts with './' and ends with '/'.

-Included files are picked up from 'Shell Template' package.json file (the node is files: [ ]).
+Included files for exporting the project are picked up from 'Shell Template' package.json file (the node is files: [ ]).
 If any files are missing in export, please add the file names to package.json -> files node.

 ### Copyright